todrobbins/writings/poetry/2015-08-23_that-stone-confounds-us.md

-# That Stone Confounds Us
+# That stone confounds us
 _23 August 2015_
 ```
 That stone confounds us